chiragdhunna/montra_backend/README.md

    ```

 4. **Set up the database**

-   - Create a MySQL database with the name specified in your .env file
+   - Create a PostgreSQL database with the name specified in your .env file
    - Import the database schema (schema file to be provided)

 5. **Start the server**